dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Key-per-file Configuration Provider

-The [KeyPerFileConfigurationProvider](/dotnet/api/microsoft.extensions.configuration.keyperfile.keyperfileconfigurationprovider) uses a directory's files as configuration key-value pairs.
+The <xref:Microsoft.Extensions.Configuration.KeyPerFile.KeyPerFileConfigurationProvider> uses a directory's files as configuration key-value pairs.
 The key is the file name.
 The value contains the file's contents.
 The Key-per-file Configuration Provider is used in Docker hosting scenarios.

-To activate key-per-file configuration, call the [AddKeyPerFile](/dotnet/api/microsoft.extensions.configuration.keyperfileconfigurationbuilderextensions.addkeyperfile) extension method on an instance of [ConfigurationBuilder](/dotnet/api/microsoft.extensions.configuration.configurationbuilder).
+To activate key-per-file configuration, call the <xref:Microsoft.Extensions.Configuration.KeyPerFileConfigurationBuilderExtensions.AddKeyPerFile*> extension method on an instance of <xref:Microsoft.Extensions.Configuration.ConfigurationBuilder>.
 The `directoryPath` to the files must be an absolute path.

 Overloads permit specifying: